ioBroker/create-adapter/README.md

 ## Prerequisites

-Any computer with NodeJS in version 8 or higher and npm 6 or higher.
+Any computer with NodeJS in version 12 or higher and npm 6 or higher.
+Note that the created adapters or ioBroker itself may have different requirements.

 ## Usage